 I was still nursing and had to set my alarm to pump (so no straight eight hours for me).
 But I allowed myself to skip a pump without becoming too engorged or depleting my supply.

-If you’re pumping, bring milk storage bags.
-(These Medela storage bags worked pretty well for me.)
+If you’re pumping, bring milk storage bags like these.
 And make sure the hotel room has a refrigerator.
 Then enjoy a night of blissful sleep!